UrbanRuralSystems/ur-scape/Paper/paper.md

 ![Illustrations of gridded Venn diagram concept at various scales.\label{fig: 1}](Figure_1.png)

 This approach is combined with an intuitive UI/UX concept based on simple and well-known gesture-based interaction formats – touch, pinch, zoom.
 The interaction concept is supported by a range of intuitive and "on-the-fly" analytical tools – such as contouring of multiple geospatial dataset intersections, transects and dissects – that make the most of the gridded Venn diagram approach in combination with multiple base maps (satellite, cadastral, traffic, and OSM).
-Ultising Unity’s processing and rendering capability, ur-scape is able to dynamically adjust image resolution based on the zoom level (i.e. extent of the dataset) to provide a fluent and seemless user experience even with large global datasets.
+Utilising Unity’s processing and rendering capability, ur-scape is able to dynamically adjust image resolution based on the zoom level (i.e. extent of the dataset) to provide a fluent and seamless user experience even with large global datasets.
 Detailed descriptions and how-to instructions can be found in our website: [https://ur-scape.sec.sg/en/Tutorials]

 This gives ur-scape a number of advantages over conventional planning support software: